 Padma Kuppa is a Hindu American and community activist working for social justice and understanding.
-Born in India, she began kindergarten in 1970 on Long Island, and finished high school and college in India, when her family relocated there in 1981.
-Returning to the US in 1988 as a foreign student, she, her husband and their two children have made Troy, Michigan their home since 1998.
+Born in India, she did most of her primary education in the Northeastern United States, finishing high school and college in India, when her family relocated there in 1981.
+Returning to the US as a foreign student, her family has made Troy, Michigan their home since 1998.

 Stay in touch!
 Like Patheos Hindu on Facebook: